Understanding Depression and Suicide Risk

 Treating Suicidal Depression

 Treatment varies based on severity and individual factors.
-Evidence-based therapies like dialectic behavioral therapy and cognitive behavioral therapy can help.
+Evidence-based therapies like dialectical behavioral therapy and cognitive behavioral therapy can help.
 Medications such as SSRIs, TCAs, and SNRIs are commonly used.
 Always communicate suicidal thoughts to a mental health provider for optimal treatment planning.

 Preventing Suicidal Depression